EVerest/everest-demo/README.md

 # Quick EVerest Demos

-This repository is a repackaging of several simple demos of the [EVerest](https://lfenergy.org/projects/everest/) tech stack.
+This repository is a repackaging of several simple demos of the EVerest tech stack.
 Our intent is to showcase the foundational layers of a charging solution that could address interoperability and reliability issues in the industry.
 EVerest is currently in the _early adoption_ stage of the [LF Energy Technical Project Lifecycle](https://wiki.lfenergy.org/display/HOME/Technical+Project+Lifecycle).

 ## What is EVerest?
 [EVerest](https://lfenergy.org/projects/everest/) is a [Linux Foundation Energy](https://lfenergy.org/) project aiming to provide a modular, open-source framework and tech stack for all manner of electric vehicle chargers.
 This mission and architecture mean EVerest is well positioned to serve as the base for a reference implementation of a variety of standards that can drive interoperability in the eMobility space.

 ### Vision
-The Joint Office plans to use EVerest as a baseline from which to collaboratively build reliable interoperability solutions for EV charging, including:
+The [US Joint Office of Energy and Transportation (US-JOET)](https://driveelectric.gov/) plans to use EVerest as a baseline from which to collaboratively build reliable interoperability solutions for EV charging, including:
 - reference implementations for standards driving interoperability between network actors including EVs, EVSEs, and CSMSs
 - interoperability testing tools and test suites
 - simulated EVs, EVSEs, etc. following interoperability best practices.

+The US-JOET has contributed this repository to the base everest project and continue modifying it to explore additional configurations.

 ### EVerest currently supports the following standards
 - EN 61851